Cheapest Health Insurance in Vermont: Affordable Plans for 2026

 Cheapest Vermont Health Insurance Providers By Profile

-Your age, plan type and metal level determine which provider offers the lowest rates.
-Compare premiums against deductibles and maximum out-of-pocket (MOOP) costs when choosing coverage.
+Your age, plan type and metal level determine which provider offers the lowest rates for your situation.
+Comparing premiums against deductibles and maximum out-of-pocket costs matters when selecting the best coverage that matches your health care usage patterns and budget constraints throughout the year, especially when you're planning for prescription costs and expected medical visits.

 TeensMVP Health Care$1,113$13,353$9,075$3,050